Plot: Who are Iku and Yori’s real parents? Is it possible that they’re still twins?

 They have some nice banter again, this time about the gifts.
 She loves her ring, though feels guilty that all she got him were some miscellaneous items you could buy at a drug store like a shampoo hat and an ear cleaning kit….Though, again, they even have to make that creepy, because we then see Yori getting a hard on because Iku’s cleaning his ears.
 I know there are many fetishes out there, to each his own, have at it….but none of them, zero, should involve ear wax.

 Surprisingly, again, though, despite the temptation, the chapter just ends with the two sleeping on the floor.

-The next chapter opens with Yori and Iku showing each other how they look in their new school uniforms through email and Yori fumbles with trying to take a picture of himself with his phone.
-Ah, the good ol’ days when ‘selfies’ weren’t a thing.
+The next chapter opens with Yori and Iku showing each other how they look in their new school uniforms through email, and Yori fumbles with trying to take a picture of himself with his phone.

 Again, starting out cute and innocent enough.
 Iku is attending a high school with basically everyone else she was with in junior high, such as Yano and Nakamura.
 Meanwhile, we get a twist in Yori’s story when Tomoka suddenly shows up stating her father transferred to the area recently and, using her connections to Yori, somehow (since he’s the only one who passed the entrance exams) she was accepted into the academy.

 She quickly tries to get her mitts all over him, though Yori wants none of that.
 A blackened text bubble indicates that Tomoka’s not giving up so quickly, though…..